NayeonKeum/NayeonKeum/README.md

 ▶️  Major `IT Engineering` / `Statistics` at SMWU 19th.

-▶️  I'd like to introduce myself as a `problem analyst💡`, who goes beyond problem-solving.
+▶️  I'd like to introduce myself as a `problem analyst💡`, who thinks beyond problem-solving.

 ▶️  Also like `software developing` and `communities`.